 As newer model versions started producing outputs that accurately captured buildings and roads on our training and validation samples, and generalizing well to regions beyond, our attention turned toward scaling the model to run on larger regions.
 First countries, continents, and finally the whole world.
 To execute the model on many images in parallel, we deployed it to an internal orchestration system running on a Kubernetes cluster, taking advantage of its flexible configuration and auto scaling of compute resources.
 The outcome is a pipeline that can produce a global map of roads and buildings, and update it as new satellite imagery is collected.
 And by gathering more training data for different land features, we can extend this pipeline to other categories like water, forests, and agriculture.

 Above is a map of all the roads and buildings on Earth.
 To our knowledge, it is the most complete and up to date map of these features ever created.
 It reveals details not available in popular mapping tools, in both industrialized cities and rural settlements.
-Built from a diversely sampled training set, the model produces quality results across a wide variety of terrains, densities, and land cover types. // Credit: Leanne Abraham, Planet
+Built from a diversely sampled training set, the model produces quality results across a wide variety of terrains, densities, and land cover types.© 2019, Planet Labs Inc. All Rights Reserved.

 Earth’s landscapes vary dramatically, from dark green fields to dense urban landscapes to bright deserts.
-Planet’s analytics algorithms are robust, accurately mapping roads and buildings in terrains as different as Neligh, Nebraska; Kerch, Crimea; and Timbuktu, Mali. // Credit: Planet Analytics Team
+Planet’s analytics algorithms are robust, accurately mapping roads and buildings in terrains as different as Neligh, Nebraska; Kerch, Crimea; and Timbuktu, Mali. © 2019, Planet Labs Inc. All Rights Reserved.